Abdur777/VALL-E-TTS/README.md

 ## ❓ FAQ

 #### Where is code for training?
 * [lifeiteng's vall-e](https://github.com/lifeiteng/vall-e) has almost everything.
-There is no plan to release our training code because there is no difference between lifeiteng's implementation.
+There is no plan to release our training code because there is no difference between Lifeiteng's implementation.

 #### How much VRAM do I need?
 * 6GB GPU VRAM - Almost all NVIDIA GPUs satisfy the requirement.

-#### Why the model fails to generate long text?
+#### Why did the model fail to generate long text?
 * Transformer's computation complexity increases quadratically while the sequence length increases.
-Hence, all training are kept under 22 seconds.
-Please make sure the total length of audio prompt and generated audio is less than 22 seconds to ensure acceptable performance.
+Hence, all training is kept under 22 seconds.
+Please make sure the total length of the audio prompt and generated audio is less than 22 seconds to ensure acceptable performance.